spencerimp/mri_segmentation/cnn_segmentation/README.md

 - train_triplanar.py: specify how to sample training voxels and patch features
 - network.py: constuct the models using Keras
 - cnn_utils: common utilities used when segmenting unseen images
-- segmentation_triplanar.py: a wrapper that spawns multiple instances to run prediction workers
+- segmentation_triplanar.py: a wrapper that spawns multiple instances to run prediction workers with Theano backend
 - prediction_worker_triplanar.py: the worker function that applies trained network to segment unseen images
 - access_segmentation:py compare and evaluate the segmentation result with the ground truth

-You may run them separately or use a scipt to combine them and avoid copy-paste errors.
+You may run them separately or use a script to combine them and avoid copy-paste errors.

 ## Reproduce the experiments
 Please refer to ```main_pipeline_triplanar.py``` to see how to segment images.

-    $ THEANO_FLAGS="device=0 " python main_pipeline_triplanar.py
+    $ THEANO_FLAGS="device=gpu0 " python main_pipeline_triplanar.py

 With the example pipeline, you will use device 0 to train a model, and segment the images using 3 gpus in parallel.

-You should achieve dice score ~0.72 using the example setting in 135 class task.
+You should achieve dice score ~0.72 using the example setting.
-After that, you can run second run segmentation using the results gained from above
+After that, you can launch second round segmentation using the results gained from above

-     $ THEANO_FLAGS="device=0 " python main_pipiline_triplanar_cent.py
+     $ THEANO_FLAGS="device=gpu0 " python main_pipeline_triplanar_cent.py

-You should achieve performance ~0.735 ysing the example setting in class task.
+You should achieve mean dice score ~0.735 using the example setting.

+Note

-Note that the performance is the mean dice of 134 non-background regions.
+- The performance is the mean dice of 134 non-background regions.
+- At the time of writing, using TensorFlow backend (v1.0) for training yields bad model, use it with caution for this application.